 The single lens camera is mounted at high level on the rear of the motorhome.
-While the engine is running, the LCD screen can be switched on at any time to view the image from the camera, using the power button on the screen/mirror.
-If Reverse gear is selected, the screen will automatically switch on to display the image from the camera.
+While the engine is running, the image from the camera can be displayed using the controls on either the rear view mirror with LCD screen (Fiat), or dashboard mounted screen (Ford).
+If Reverse gear is selected, the relevant screen will automatically display the image from the camera.